QResearch Information for Patients

 Q: What is QResearch?

-A: QResearch is a non-profit making collaboration between the University of Nottingham and EMIS (a company which provides computer systems to GP surgeries).
+A: QResearch is a non-profit making collaboration between the University of Oxford and EMIS (a company which provides computer systems to GP surgeries).
 With the permission of the GP surgery, QResearch takes data from the computer system, sorts it, links it to other medical information centrally held by the NHS, then makes the information available to medical researchers.

 Q: What sort of information is taken from your GPs computer system?